 The Citi Double Cash Card is a great balance transfer and everyday card.
 Earning 2% cash back for all purchases- whether it be gas, groceries, or just whatever you need.
 You will get the first 1% as you purchase, and the other 1% when you pay that balance.

 If you have a large purchase that you might need extra time to pay off, or maybe some debt from a last-minute expense, this could be a great option.
 Citi Double Cash is a great balance transfer offer.
-Currently offering 18 months of 0% APR.
+Currently offering a 0% intro APR on Balance Transfers for 18 months.
+After that, the variable APR will be 16.24% – 26.24%, based on your creditworthiness.
 There will be a balance transfer fee.

 Our favorite Airline card over 5/24